Looking for the best Siquijor Tourist Spots?!

-Lazi Church, also known as San Isidro Labrador Parish Church, is the oldest, the largest, and the most significant Roman Catholic Church on the island.
+Lazi Church, also known as San Isidro Labrador Parish Church, is the island’s oldest, largest, and most significant Roman Catholic Church.

-San Isidro Labrador Parish Church is located in Lazi on the south coast of the island.
+San Isidro Labrador Parish Church is located in Lazi on the island’s south coast.
 From San Juan, it’s approximately a 20-minute drive

 The construction of Lazi Church was completed in 1884 and was built mainly with stone and hardwood.
-The bell tower attached to one side of the church was built one year later which is the most dominant feature on the outside.
+The bell tower attached to one side of the church was built one year later, the most dominant feature on the outside.

 Next to the church, you can also find a silent convent that acts as a museum that holds many old artifacts and antiques.
 The entrance fee at the museum is around 20 pesos.